numediart/MBROLA/README.md

 -I IF = Initialization file containing one command per line CLONE, RENAME, VOICE, TIME, FREQ, VOLUME, FLUSH, COMMENT, and IGNORE are available
--W = store the datbase in ROM format
+-W = store the database in ROM format
 -w = the database in a ROM dump
 -d = Show list of diphones in the database
 ```